Star Fox (1993 video game): Development and release

-In documentary named High Score, Dylan Cuthbert and Giles Goddard discussed how when they moved to Kyoto to work in the Nintendo office, they were put in a room remotely located from the rest of Nintendo because due to the two of them not being full-time Nintendo employees, Nintendo did not want them to have access to confidential and secret projects they were working on at the time.
+Programmers Dylan Cuthbert and Giles Goddard recalled how when they moved to Kyoto to work in the Nintendo office, they were put in a room remotely located from the rest of Nintendo.
+As they were not full-time Nintendo employees, Nintendo did not want them to have access to confidential and secret projects they were working on at the time.
 They also discussed how Miyamoto would come visit them frequently, providing advice and feedback in between puffs of a cigarette, as Miyamoto was a notorious chain smoker at the time.

 The game debuted at the Consumer Electronics Show (CES) held at Las Vegas in January 1993.

 On the weekend of April 30 to May 2, 1993, the "Super Star Fox Weekend Competition" took place at approximately 2,000 retail locations within the United States.
 Competitors received a limited edition Star Fox pin, and those who accumulated a particularly high score received Star Fox T-shirts as prizes.
 The competitors who achieved the highest score at their respective locations were entered into a randomized grand prize drawing for a choice between an all-expenses-paid trip for four to a choice of London, Paris, Sydney, or Tokyo, or a lump sum of $15,000.
 The grand prize was won by Trevor Petersma of Garland, Texas, who opted for the cash prize.
 In the United Kingdom, the competition was known as the Starwing Challenge and was held in gaming shops across the country on May 29.
 Nintendo Netherlands held the Starwing competition at various game-selling stores in early 1993; the winner of each day won a large Starwing poster.
 Annual Starwing competitions were held during the Dutch Nintendo Championships, held in October, from 1993 to 1996.
 After the original competition, a limited number of the game cartridges created and used for the competition were sold through the Nintendo Power magazine, listed in the Spring 1994 "Super Power Supplies" catalogue that was mailed to subscribers, with an original list price of $45.
 The cartridges feature a time-limited single-player mode on modified stages, as well as an exclusive bonus level.
 The altered start-up screen displays "Official Competition Cartridge".

 According to Peter Main, Nintendo's vice president of marketing at the time, Star Fox had a marketing budget of $15 million.

 Reception

+Star Fox received generally favorable reception from critics, holding a rating of 88% based on seven reviews according to review aggregator GameRankings.
+The game's groundbreaking use of 3D polygon graphics were universally lauded.
+Next Gen Magazine pointed out Star Fox as helping pioneer the use of 3D video game graphics.
+The game has been cited as a transitional title that successfully combined linear level design from older games with new 3D polygonal graphics.